Network-Aware Optimization of Distributed Learning for Fog Computing: Optimization Model Analysis

 \end{theorem} \begin{IEEEproof} The full proof is contained in Appendix D of the supplementary materials.
-There, we first find $P_o(k)$ by computing the probability that at least one device $j$ in the neighborhood of $i$ has lower cost than $c_i$, from which we can determine (\ref{eq:value}). \end{IEEEproof} This result establishes that the reduction in cost from enabling device offloading in such scenarios is approximately linear in $C$: as the range of computing costs increases, there is greater benefit from offloading, since devices are more likely to find a neighbor with lower cost.
+There, we use the result of Theorem 3 to find the probability that devices have lower processing cost neighbors, from which we can determine (\ref{eq:value}). \end{IEEEproof}

+Thus, the reduction in cost from enabling device offloading in such scenarios is approximately linear in $C$: as the range of computing costs increases, there is greater benefit from offloading, since devices are more likely to find a neighbor with lower cost.
 The processing cost model may for instance represent device battery levels drawn uniformly at random from $0$ (full charge) to $C$ (low charge).
 The expected reduction from offloading, however, may be less than the average computing cost $C/2$, as offloading data to another device does not entirely eliminate the computing cost.
-This is true even in the absence of link costs, e.g., in a social network where nodes have no privacy restrictions on communicating.
+Note we can use a similar technique to analyze the scenario where $c_{ij}$ is either nonzero or follows a given distribution; however, the expression for cost savings is then more complex due to the need to compare $c_j(t)$ (drawn from $U(0,C)$) with $c_{jk}(t) + c_k(t)$ (drawn from a convolution of $U(0,C)$ with the distribution of $c_{ij}(t)$).
+Similarly, we do not generalize Theorem~\ref{thm:cost_uniform}'s results to a non-uniform $c_i(t)$ distribution due to the complexity in writing a closed-form solution as in \eqref{eq:value}.
+However, we expect similar observations to hold, i.e., offloading becomes more beneficial as the cost range increases.

-We finally consider the case in which resource constraints are present, e.g., for less powerful edge devices.
-We can find the expected number of devices that will have tight resource constraints:
+Next, we consider the case in which resource constraints are present, e.g., for less powerful edge devices.
+We find the expected devices that will have tight resource constraints:

 \begin{theorem}[Probability of resource constraint violation] Let $N(k)$ be the number of devices with $k$ neighbors, and for each device $i$ with $k$ neighbors, let $p_k(n)$ be the probability that any one of its neighbors $j$ has $n$ neighbors.
 Also let $\tilde{C}$ denote the distribution of resource capacities, assumed to be i.i.d. across devices, and let $D_i(t) = D$ be constant.
 Then if devices offload as in Theorem~\ref{thm:unconstrained}, the expected number of devices whose capacity constraints are violated is